-The overall number of people who received the online After the schema for the surveys was aligned, an surveys was not captured at initial deployment and imputation process was applied to account for missing responses in the questions that did not require an because of the fluid nature of the listserv, was not able to be calculated after the fact.
-Overall populations for answer.
-In addition to this gap-filling, open-ended questions on the most likely specific space per space students (1,185) and faculty/staff (278) were type, and faculty/student experiences were coded by determined from the Enterprise Reporting & Analytics at UW Enrollment Summary Report and Faculty typology/building/space/room and topic, respectively.
-Interviews, respectively.
-These population figures were Additional categories of "Did not answer", "N/A", "Unclear" and "Nonspecific" were added to the openused for calculating survey coverage.
+The overall number of people who received the online surveys was not captured at initial deployment and because of the fluid nature of the listserv, was not able to be calculated after the fact.
+Overall populations for students (1,185) and faculty/staff (278) were determined from the Enterprise Reporting & Analytics at UW Enrollment Summary Report and Faculty Interviews, respectively.
+These population figures were used for calculating survey coverage.